defencedigital/moduk-service-manual/src/design/make-decisions-based-on-evidence.md

 {{ modukcomponent('callout', {
   title: 'Case study',
-  content: '<p>The Home Office and Border Force relied heavily on data to design a service that helps keep the UK border secure.
-They continue to use data to improve it. </p>',
+  content: 'The Home Office and Border Force relied heavily on data to design a service that helps keep the UK border secure.
+They continue to use data to improve it.',
   link: {
     text: 'Find out more',
     hiddenText: 'about how the Home Office uses data to design services',